What are we looking for in specific?

 Can you pay for my travel?

 If you are local to the show, we can reimburse you for the cost of getting to the event.
-We cannot pay for long distance airfare.
-If you want to speak at a show, please make sure it’s either local to you, or make sure you’re willing to spend the money to fly to the location.
 If you have to hire a babysitter for the night in order to come to the show, we can pay for that as well.
+In general, we are not able to pay for flights and airfare for all six contestants.
+However, this year we are offering small travel grants ($500 or less) to cover one out of town contestant for each show.

 How many submissions can I send?